POCUMTUCK STATE OF MIND

 The Seven Layers

-Layer 1 — Economic Security.
-The degree to which residents can reliably meet basic material needs within their home community without being forced into migration by economic necessity alone.
+Layer 1 — Economic Security is the degree to which residents can reliably meet basic material needs within their home community without being forced into migration by economic necessity alone.
 For Indigenous communities this layer must be read with nuance: economic security rooted in communal land use, subsistence practice, and resource access is not captured by income metrics.
 A community member who fishes, hunts, and shares food with elders may have minimal cash income and substantial wealth by every measure that actually matters.
-The park's Layer 1 response addresses both the formal economy (heritage cultural programming, earned revenue from the GIS platform) and the subsistence and cultural economy (Land Back at the heart site, fish passage restoring the resource base traditional practices depend on).
+The park's Layer 1 response addresses both the formal economy — heritage cultural programming, earned revenue from the GIS platform, commercial hub zoning at the NIAC — and the subsistence and cultural economy — Land Back at the heart site, riparian corridors under Indigenous stewardship, fish passage restoring the resource base that traditional practices depend on.

-Layer 2 — Physical Safety.
-The degree to which residents can move through their community, access shared space, and conduct daily life without credible threat of violence, harassment, or institutional harm.
-The more common and more damaging form of Layer 2 failure operates below the threshold of acute event: the accumulated weight of harassment, selective enforcement, and the daily calculation of which spaces are safe to enter.
-For Indigenous communities this includes the persistent inaccessibility of sacred sites, gathering grounds, and ceremonial places — structural physical exclusion from the landscape of cultural practice, operating as displacement without a single dramatic event.
+Layer 2 — Physical Safety is the degree to which residents can move through their community, access shared space, and conduct daily life without credible threat of violence, harassment, or institutional harm.
+Physical safety failures are the most legible displacement drivers because they produce acute events, but the more common and more damaging form operates below the threshold of acute event: the accumulated weight of harassment, selective enforcement, and the daily calculation of which spaces are safe to enter.
+For Indigenous communities in Massachusetts, the persistent inaccessibility of sacred sites, gathering grounds, and ceremonial places constitutes a Layer 2 failure of equivalent depth: physical exclusion from the landscape of cultural practice, operating as displacement without requiring a single dramatic event.

-Layer 4 — Governance Quality.
-The degree to which the institutions governing a community operate with transparency, accountability, responsiveness, and legitimacy.
-The park's charter-level consultation obligations with tribal historic preservation officers are the direct structural response to documented governance failure: not optional consultation after decisions are made, but mandatory participation before content is finalized.
+Layer 4 — Governance Quality is the degree to which the institutions governing a community operate with transparency, accountability, responsiveness, and legitimacy.
+The park's charter-level consultation obligations with tribal historic preservation officers are the direct structural response: not optional consultation after decisions are made, but mandatory participation before content is finalized.
+Consultation that does not bind is DARVO at the governance scale.

-Layer 5 — Human Capital and Aspiration.
-The degree to which residents can develop their capabilities, pursue their aspirations, and deploy their knowledge and skills within their home community rather than being forced to export them.
-For Indigenous communities this takes a specific form: the forced choice between formal credential attainment — which typically requires leaving the community — and traditional knowledge transmission, which requires presence and time in the community.
-The park's GIS platform creates local deployment opportunities for the technical and interpretive skills the valley produces.
+Layer 5 — Human Capital and Aspiration is the degree to which residents can develop their capabilities, pursue their aspirations, and deploy their knowledge and skills within their home community rather than being forced to export them.
+For Indigenous communities, this layer takes a specific form: the forced choice between formal credential attainment — which typically requires leaving the community and engaging institutions hostile to Indigenous knowledge systems — and traditional knowledge transmission, which requires presence and time in the community.
+The park's GIS platform and the NIAC's staffing structure create local deployment opportunities for the technical and interpretive skills the valley produces.

-Layer 6 — Social Cohesion and Cultural Continuity.
-The degree to which residents experience meaningful belonging, the transmission of cultural practices across generations, and narrative sovereignty — the community's ability to tell its own story in its own landscape.
-The park's interpretive infrastructure — four-language interpretation, the QR network's Black Reconciliation layer, stone circles designed for ceremony — are Layer 6 restoration interventions.
+Layer 6 — Social Cohesion and Cultural Continuity is the degree to which residents experience meaningful belonging, the transmission of cultural practices across generations, and narrative sovereignty — the community's ability to tell its own story in its own landscape.
+The park's interpretive infrastructure — multi-language interpretation at the Charlemont Teaching Node, the QR network's Black Reconciliation layer, stone circles designed for ceremony — are Layer 6 restoration interventions.

 Multi-layer degradation is multiplicative, not additive.
 The resilience threshold is the dynamic boundary between the regime where adaptive capacity is sufficient and the regime where departure becomes rational regardless of attachment to place.
 Attachment is powerful.
 It is not infinite.
 The park's task is to restore the conditions — ecological, cultural, governance, economic — that allow the resilience already present in these communities to express itself in a landscape that has been progressively stripped of the infrastructure it requires.